Random node reinforcement and $K$-core structure of complex networks: Model

-In the initial version of the $K$-core percolation on a network \cite{Chalupa.Leath.Reich-JPhysC-1979, Pittel.Spencer.Wormald-JCombTheor-1996, Dorogovtsev.Goltsev.Mendes-PRL-2006}, the basic iterative step is to remove any node with a degree $< K$ along with all its adjacent links, leaving the residual subgraph as the $K$-core.
-It is theoretically shown that \cite{Dorogovtsev.Goltsev.Mendes-PRL-2006}, when a large graph has a degree distribution with a finite second moment, the birth of $K$-cores with $K \geqslant 3$ is a first-order transition.

-In this paper, we introduce reinforced nodes into a single network \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017}.
+In the typical $K$-core percolation on a network \cite{ Dorogovtsev.Goltsev.Mendes-PRL-2006}, the basic step is to remove any node with a degree $< K$ along with all its adjacent links, leaving the residual subgraph as the $K$-core.
+In this paper, we randomly introduce reinforced nodes into a network \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017}.
 A reinforced node functions itself, immune to any removal process, and further supports its nearest neighbors.
-In our revised $K$-core percolation model, initially a fraction $q$ of the nodes in a graph are randomly chosen and assigned as reinforced nodes.
-Then a fraction $1 - p$ of nodes are randomly selected and removed.
-On this initial removal configuration, an iterative $K$-core pruning process is further carried out.
-Beware that, those reinforced nodes cannot be removed in the initial removal process, nor in the $K$-core pruning procedure.
-Thus in the residual subgraph consisting of all functioning nodes, there are still reinforced nodes with a degree $\leqslant K$.
-For the ease of notation, we still name the final subgraph as a $K$-core.
-Its GCC can be easily found with graph search algorithms.
+In our percolation model, initially a fraction $q \in (0,1)$ of nodes are randomly chosen and assigned as being reinforced.
+Then an initial removal process follows in which a fraction $1 - p$ ($p \in (0, 1)$ as the initial fraction) of nodes are randomly selected.
+The initial removal can be considered as a random failure process, and the ratio $1 - p$ is the strength parameter of failures.
+In the initial removal, a selected node can be removed only if it is not reinforced.
+On the configuration after reinforcing nodes and the initial removal, an iterative $K$-core pruning process is carried out.
+Beware that, these reinforced nodes cannot be removed in the $K$-core pruning process.
+Thus in the residual graph consisting of all functioning nodes, there are probably reinforced nodes with a degree $< K$.
+For the ease of notation, we still name the residual graph as a $K$-core.
+Its GC can be easily found with graph search algorithms.
 See Fig.\ref{fig:model} for an illustration.

+Our model is intrinsically a deterministically irreversible binary-state model on graphs.
+Like many existing percolation models, with a given configuration of node reinforcement and initial node failures, the final $K$-core structure is independent of order of node removal.
+This can be proved with a proof by contradiction, which first assumes two distinct final $K$-core configurations, and deduces that there has to be some seed nodes whose different states directly lead to the two distinct configurations, which is actually impossible in deterministically irreversible models.